pola-rs/r-polars/README.md

 ### GitHub releases

-GitHub releases have faster and smaller binaries, as they are compiled by nightly rust with some more opimizations.
-This inludes SIMD operations, full link time optimizations (lto=“fat”).
-The pre-compiled binaries are available for various operating systems / architectures, including MacOS ARM CPUs.
+Binary packages on GitHub releases are compiled by nightly Rust, with nightly features enabled.

 See latest and all previous [GitHub Releases here](https://github.com/pola-rs/r-polars/releases).

 You can download and install these files manually, or install directly